Our Guide to Cycling in Colombia

 Climate is one of the most practical reasons to ride here.
 Sitting near the equator, Colombia experiences seasons defined by rainfall, not temperature.
 The dry months — November through March and July through August — bring the most consistent conditions.
 Even in wetter periods, rain usually arrives in the afternoon, leaving mornings clear for riding.

 Once you leave the cities, Colombia quickly becomes remote.
 Long stretches of mountain road thread through farming villages, coffee plantations, and valleys where life moves at a slower pace.
-It’s in these quieter sections that the country reveals its spirit — and offers an unforgettable cycling holiday.
+It’s in these quieter sections that the country reveals its spirit.

 Key Cycling Regions and Tour Routes